MariaPerera/forward/examples/recipe-sherlock-gpu.md

 ### 12. open your browser in local machine and type

-if your port is 51888, then
+if your port is 51888, then type in your browser
 ```
 http://localhost:51888/
 ```
+Following, copy the token from the URL printed in the shell and paste it into the browser to set up a password.

-here is my jupyter lab computing environment.
+Here is my jupyter lab computing environment.
 Have fun!

 ### 13. Resume a session